 You can help by teaching your student how to accurately read billing statements, how to keep organized so that bills are not paid late, and how to resolve problems if bills are inaccurate.
 Keep in mind that at Michigan, monthly statements of account activity are available for students online.
 Students are sent email reminders to check Wolverine Access (the U-M database system) for their monthly statement.
 Students are responsible for payment by the due date.
 Students may also sign up their parents to view their student account data and have access to their monthly student account statements (eBills).
 More information about parent access to eBills is available online the the Student Financial Services website.

 You can help by communicating your expectations about alcohol and other drugs, discussing family values regarding alcohol and drug use, educating your student about campus resources, and encouraging your student to participate in the many alcohol-free events on campus.
 During Parent & Guest Orientation, you will learn more about alcohol issues on college campuses, and you can visit the University of Michigan's University Health Service website for more information.

 Personal & Property Safety

 You can help by encouraging your student to learn about fire safety, including the route to be followed during a residence hall evacuation (instructions are on the inside of the room door) and how to determine when it is safe to exit a student room when there is fire and smoke outside the room.
 Parents can also help ensure that students only use extension cords (size 12 or 14 gauge conductor only) that are in good condition, and remind them to keep the extension cords free from any weight on top of them (furniture or large objects).
-For more information about fire safety in the residence halls, visit the fire safety page on the Housing website.
+More information about fire safety in the residence halls is available online.
 In addition, fire safety is a concern for students who move off-campus.
-When your student decides to move off-campus (typically the sophomore or junior year), encourage him or her to read the fire safety information online prior to signing a lease.
+When your student decides to move off-campus (typically the sophomore or junior year), encourage him or her to read the off-campus fire safety information prior to signing a lease.